KonishchevDmitry/investments/docs/brokers.md

 <a name="ib-tax-remapping"></a>
-Investments finds such reclassifications and handles them properly, but at this time it matches dividends to taxes using (date, symbol) pair, because matching by description turned out to be too fragile.
+Investments finds such reclassifications and handles them properly, but at this time it matches dividends to taxes using (date, symbol) pair (matching by description is too fragile).
 As it turns out sometimes dates of reclassified taxes don't match dividend dates.
 To workaround such cases there is `tax_remapping` configuration option using which you can manually map reclassified tax to date of its origin dividend.

 <a name="tinkoff"></a>
 ## Тинькофф

-Dividends are parsed out from the broker statements, but without withheld tax information.
-See [#26](https://github.com/KonishchevDmitry/investments/issues/26) (I need an example of broker statement + foreign income report).
+Dividends are parsed out from broker statements, but without withheld tax information.
+See [#26](https://github.com/KonishchevDmitry/investments/issues/26#issuecomment-803274242) (I need an example of broker statement + foreign income report).

 <a name="bcs"></a>